 - Orthodontics: Some Sanitas plans may offer partial coverage for orthodontic treatments like braces, particularly for children, though this is often an optional rider or a feature of more comprehensive plans.

-Maximizing Your Sanitas Dental Coverage
+Maximizing Your Sanitas dental insurance

 To get the most out of your Sanitas dental plan, it's essential to be an informed consumer.
 Firstly, familiarize yourself with your plan's network of dentists.
 In-network providers have agreed to charge discounted rates, which can lead to significant savings.
 Secondly, understand your annual maximum benefit.
 This is the total amount your insurance will pay for dental services in a given year, and exceeding it means you'll be responsible for the full cost of further treatments.